Add Cost Effective Video to Your Marketing

 When you’re comfortable with the finished product, consider saving the video and posting it on YouTube as well.
 Videos on YouTube tend to be effective even if they’re a little longer.
 YouTube is an information source as opposed to the casual browsing that Facebook is all about.
 Consider creating informational videos that last somewhere between 10 and 15 minutes and that can be divided into smaller pieces for social media and your newsletter.

 The other advantage of using YouTube as part of your video marketing program is SEO.
 As a Google property, YouTube loves keyword-rich descriptions and links to other resources.
 So posting a video on YouTube with a great description is a terrific way to drive traffic to your website.

 One of the low budget tactics for an informative YouTube video is what is called a whiteboard session.
-With this style video, you stand in front of a whiteboard, with an outline already written on it.
-As you talk viewers can refer to your outline and stay focused on your key points.
+With this style of video, you stand in front of a whiteboard with an outline already written on it.
+As you talk, viewers can refer to your outline and stay focused on your key points.
 I would strongly suggest your content be written before not during the video so you don’t turn your back to the camera to write on the board.
 If you write on the board during taping, you will sound muffled and waste time.

 All the same rules about preparing your shot, just the way you would with a Facebook Live video apply, but without the added pressure of getting it right the first time.
 You can share the video from YouTube to Facebook when it is done or upload the same video to both places.

 Don’t let low viewership numbers throw you, especially on Facebook Live.
 Most of the time, you’ll have way more views after you’re done than during the live time slot.
 That’s because people aren’t likely to stop what they’re doing when you go live, but may pause when they have more time!

 It takes a while to build an audience so if you are going to make video marketing a regular part of your routine try to establish a schedule you can maintain.
 Then link to the video from other social media sites, email newsletters, and blog posts.